AAGPBL History: League and Baseball Trivia

 - Baseball fans weren't always called "fans" but used to be called kranks.
 The first book about baseball was published in the 1880's and was called The Kranks: his language and what it means written by Thomas Lawson.

 - Jackie Robinson broke the color barrier when he signed with the Montreal Royals in 1946.
 Prior to that time, black players were not allowed to be signed by major-league clubs.
 The following season he went on to play for the Brooklyn Dodgers.

 - The first five inductees honored in 1936 into the National Baseball Hall of Fame were Ty Cobb, Honus Wagner, Babe Ruth, Christy Mathewson, and the "Big Train" Walter Johnson.

 - The wildest pitch on record was made by Canada's Phil Marchild of the Philadelphia Athletics on August 1, 1948.
-Phil's High, Hard One beaned Samuel Wexler square on the top of his head.
-Sam was sitting ten rows up in the grand stand half way between third base and home plate and had just bent over to pick up a dropped program when Phil let go with the pitch.
+Phil's high, hard pitch beaned Samuel Wexler square on the top of his head.
+Sam was sitting ten rows up in the grand stand halfway between third base and home plate and had just bent over to pick up a dropped program when Phil let go with the pitch.
 Phil later admitted to having some control problems that day.

-- The second highest sale for sports memorabilia took place September 24th, 1996 when Dan Jones, a salesman from Towson, Md., received $500,000 US for the ball he caught September 6th, 1996.
+- The second highest sale for sports memorabilia took place on September 24th, 1996 when Dan Jones, a salesman from Towson, Maryland, received US$500,000 US for the ball he caught September 6th, 1996.
 What was special about the ball was that it was Eddie Murray's 500th home run which links him with Willie Mays and Hank Aaron as the only players to have reached 3,000 career hits and 500 home runs.

 Copyright © 2018 All-American Girls Professional Baseball League Players Association, Inc. All Rights Reserved